ArmandoHernandez/perceptron/README.md

 For default values of these parameters take a look at [the implementation](./perceptron.py).

+Since gradient descent is at the heart of perceptrons, it might also be of interest to the reader to take a look at this jupyter notebook for a better insight and comprehension of how it (i.e. gradient descent) works.

 ## Docker container <a name = "dock_cont"></a>

 The docker image is built as follows: